China reports 49 new coronavirus cases vs 24 a day earlier

 The total number of confirmed cases in China now stands at 86,070, while the death toll remains unchanged at 4,634.

-Reporting by Engen Tham and Wang Jing in Shanghai; Editing by Kim Coghill
+Reporting by Engen Tham and Wang Jing in Shanghai; Liangping Gao in Beijing, Editing by Kim Coghill and Muralikumar Anantharaman

 Our Standards: The Thomson Reuters Trust Principles.